muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

-wwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww# Hands-on Kubernetes-03 : Kubernetes Networking and Service Discovery
+# Hands-on Kubernetes-03 : Kubernetes Networking and Service Discovery

 Purpose of this hands-on training is to give students the knowledge of Kubernetes Services.